openownership/visualisation-tool/README.md

 const container = document.getElementById('some-id');
 // Where you're serving the bundled images from (see below) const imagesPath = '/some/folder';
+// Set a node limit above which labels will no longer be shown const labelLimit = 8

 BODSDagre.draw(data, container, imagesPath);
 ```